mathilde-01/employee-tracker/README.md

 # employee-tracker

+## Description
+This command-line application allows users to manage a company's employee database, using Node.js, Inquirer, and MySQL.

 ## User Story
 AS A business owner
 I WANT to be able to view and manage the departments, roles, and employees in my company